-The modern financial crises date back hundreds of years, perhaps to the South Sea Bubble of 1720.
-Here’s a look at a handful of other well-known financial crises that happened in the United States and abroad:
+Financial crises date back hundreds of years, and perhaps the first was the South Sea Bubble of 1720.
+Here’s a look at a handful of other well-known financial crises that have happened in the United States and around the world:

 America’s First Financial Crisis

-The stage for the United States’ first financial crisis was set in 1790.
-At that time, the U.S. had few banks, and Alexander Hamilton wanted to bring the financial system to par with the systems that existed in Britain and Holland.
-To do so he started the first central bank, known as The First Bank of the United States (BUS).
+The United States’ first financial crisis occurred in 1790.
+At that time, the U.S. had few banks, and Alexander Hamilton wanted to model the U.S. financial system after the systems that existed in Britain and Holland.
+He created the first central bank, known as The First Bank of the United States (BUS).
 To get the bank off its feet, the public could buy shares in the bank with a mixture of cash and government bonds.

-Two problems swiftly arose.
-The demand for government bonds to buy shares lead some investors—led by one William Duer—to try and corner the bond market by borrowing widely to buy bonds.
-Also, the BUS quickly dwarfed other banks, becoming the nation’s largest lender.
-Investor flush with credit began to use their newfound cash to speculate in futures and short sales markets.
+Two problems arose: The demand for government bonds to buy shares led some investors to try and corner the bond market by borrowing widely to buy bonds, and the BUS quickly grew, becoming the nation’s largest lender.
+Investors, flush with credit, began to use their newfound cash to speculate in futures contracts and short sales markets.

 In spring of 1792, the BUS ran low on hard currency and cut lending.
-Duer and his cohort were forced to take on new debt to pay off old debt, and tightening credit, led U.S. markets on a downward spiral.
+The BUS’ leadership was forced to take on new debt to pay off old debt, and tightening credit, led U.S. markets on a downward spiral.

-Knowing the financial system he’d worked hard to build was on the verge of collapse, Hamilton was forced to use public funds to buy back U.S. bonds and prop up the price of those bonds.
-Additionally he had to direct money to failing lenders, and allowed banks with collateral to borrow as much as they wanted with a penalty rate of 7%.
+With the system on the verge of collapse, Hamilton was forced to use public funds to buy back U.S. bonds and prop up the price of those bonds.
+Additionally, he had to direct money to failing lenders, and allowed banks with collateral to borrow as much as they wanted with a penalty rate of 7%.
 Not only was this America’s first financial crisis, it was also the first instance of a government bailout, setting a precedent for future financial crises.

-Perhaps the granddaddy of financial crises, the 1929 stocks crash came at a time when stock speculation led to booming markets.
-New technologies, such as radio, were particularly popular investments.
-At the same time, however, consumer prices were falling and established businesses flagging, creating tension within the economy.
+Perhaps the granddaddy of financial crises, the 1929 stock market crash came at a time when stock speculation led to booming markets.
+At the same time, however, consumer prices were falling and some established businesses were struggling, creating tension within the economy.

 The Federal Reserve raised interest rates, in an effort to slow the overheated markets.
 Unfortunately, the hike wasn’t big enough to slow the economy.
 It ended up further hurting already weakening businesses, and industrial production continued to fall.

-The market crashed October 28 and October 29, 1929.
+The market crashed on October 28 and October 29, 1929.
 The 29th came to be known as Black Tuesday.
-By mid-November the market was down 45%.
+By mid-November, the market was down 45%.
 By the next year, banks began to fail.
 Customers began withdrawing cash as fast as they could, causing bank runs.

 The crisis devastated the economy, forcing businesses to close and causing many people to lose their life savings.
-The crisis sparked the Great Depression, and the Dow wouldn’t climb to its previous heights for 25 years.
+It also sparked the Great Depression, the worst recession in U.S. history, and the Dow wouldn’t climb to its previous heights for 25 years.